nagendra0168/Neha-bar-and-restaurant/README.md

-# challenge-command

-NEHA BAR AND RESTAURANT
-Stream One Project: User Centric Frontend Development - Code Institute
+# Neha Bar And Restaurant

-This is my first website which describes about the NEHA Bar and Restaurant .
-This website mainly describes about the menu of the restaurant so the customer can read about the restaurant and about the menu .
-In this portfolio i mainly focus on the my coding skills using HTML,CSS,BOOTSTRAP.
+This is my first website which describes about the Neha Bar and Restaurant .
+Iam working as a chef now so i got an idea to create website for restaurant.This website mainly describes about the menu of the restaurant so the customer can read  about the restaurant and about the menu .
+This website has dinner menu,lunch menu,booking a table and contact sections.
+As a chef i know the menus so i wrote everything my self but i have written everything in swedish language.

+The deployed website can be found here

+## UX

+As a designer of this website, i can say this website has full information  to the customer.

  Demo